-Some laws explicitly limits the right to the effective exercise of administrative appeal, through stipulation of some financial preconditions to be fulfilled by the businesses.
-This is especially evident for laws applied by the fiscal administration (taxation and customs), which, according to official statistics and compared to other intuitions analysed in this Paper, have the highest number of administrative appeals to their relevant appeal structures and of appeals to administrative courts.
+Administrative appeals in the sphere of public procurement: Article 63 ff of Law no. 9643, dated 20.11.2006, "On Public Procurement" (as amended) fulfilled by the businesses.
+This is especially evident for laws applied by the fiscal administration (taxation and customs), which, according to official statistics and compared to other intuitions analysed in this paper, have the highest number of administrative appeals to their relevant appeal structures and appeals to administrative courts.

-- a) Article 10715 of Law No. 9920, dated 19 May 2008 "On Tax Procedures" (as amended) stipulates that the appeal of taxpayers are taken into consideration only in the event the taxpayer meets one of the following conditions: - 1. pays the tax liability object of the appeal, or; - 2. submits a banking document certifying the bank guarantee for not less than 6 months for the amount of the liability.
+- a.
+Article 10715 of law no. 9920, dated 19 May 2008 "On Tax Procedures" (as amended) stipulates that the appeal of taxpayers is taken into consideration only in the event the taxpayer meets one of the following conditions: - " pays the tax liability object of the appeal, or; - " submits a banking document certifying the bank guarantee for not less than 6 months for the amount of the liability.

-In absence of fulfilment of one of the above conditions, Tax Appeal Directorate has the right to review reviewing the appeal, and not to review it on the merits, even though the taxpayer may have met all other procedural conditions and those related to the appeal submission deadlines in accordance with the provisions of Law No.9920.
+In the absence of fulfilment of one of the above conditions, Tax Appeal Directorate has the right to refuse to review the appeal and not to review it on the merits, even though the taxpayer may have met all other procedural conditions and